JuWu-19/llamaindex_rag_chatbot/README.md

 ## LlamaIndex-based and LLM-powered Q&A Management System

 ### Introduction
 This project is a Q&A management system leveraging the LlamaIndex and large language models (LLMs) to provide an intelligent, retrieval-augmented generation (RAG) based chatbot.
 The system integrates multiple components, including backend services and a frontend user management system, to deliver a robust and scalable solution for querying a knowledge base.
+More details on the design and implementation can be found in the associated technical report.

 ### Backend Components